Background

 As you see, these are not dependent on the opinions of other people, on societal approbation and so on and so forth.

-Motivation could be personal, social, secondary motives such as affiliation, competition, individual interests and goals.
-In this case, this is where ambition may come in if it acquires a compulsive nature.
 And we should draw this important, I have to repeat this important distinction between internal motivating forces and external factors such as rewards or punishments that encourage or discourage certain behaviors.
 This is a crucial difference between ambition and motivation.

-In conditioning, motivations are the variables that collectively alter the effectiveness of reinforces.
-This is known as an establishing operation.
 So motivation in conditioning are all kinds of things we can change.
-We can change the environment, we can change speech acts, we can kind of play with the parameters.
-In order to induce reinforcement or to render reinforcement more effective.
+We can change the environment, we can change speech acts, we can kind of play with the parametersin order to induce reinforcement or to render reinforcement more effective.

 So a person's willingness to exert physical or mental effort in the pursuit of a goal or an outcome, that's the outward manifestation, the public facing manifestation, and proof, evidence of motivation, the act or process of encouraging others to exert themselves in the pursuit of a group or organizational goal is external motivation.

-Ambition is an innate complex of processes coupled with internal voices, with introgents, usually compensatory.
+The ability to motivate followers is an important function of leadership, for example.

 It's an attempt to compensate for a bad object, an attempt to compensate for the voices that keep telling you that you're inadequate and inefficient and would amount to nothing and you're a loser.

-So ambition, most ambition, is compensatory.
-And it's intended to coerce people and the environment to confirm to you some kind of ego ideal, some kind of vision of yourself in the future, which is by social standards higher, better than your current version.
 It's self-improvement via societal constructs, via other people, via societies.
 It's as if you import your motivation from the outside, the feedback of the outside, input from the outside, restraints and constraints of the outside inhibitions that are imposed to you, on you, by society and so on.

 So I would say that ambition is the outsourcing of motivation.
 And that's a bad thing.
 It's a bad thing because you become utterly dependent on society, on the environment, on other people.
-There is a compulsion to secure positive outcomes, favorable outcomes from the environment.
-There is a kind of malignant self-efficacy involved.

-By the way, I mentioned unconscious motivation.
-In psychoanalytic theory, unconscious motivation are the wishes, impulses, aims and drives, which the self is not aware of.
-And so examples of behavior produced by unconscious motivation are some kinds of accidents, slips of the tongue, this is known as parapuaxis, fantasy, dreams that express and fulfill wishes and so on and so forth.
+And so examples of behavior produced by unconscious motivation are some kinds of accidents, slips of the tongue, this is known as parapraxes, fantasy, dreams that express and fulfill wishes and so on and so forth.

 Ambition involves a lot of unconscious motivation, whereas typically motivation, healthy motivation, intrinsic motivation is usually conscious.

-So we mentioned fantasy with a PH and object relations theory, especially the work of Melanie Klein.
-Fantasy, PH, is one of the unconscious constructions, wishes or impulses that are presumed to underlie all cognitions and all emotions.
+So we mentioned fantasy with a pH and object relations theory, especially the work of Melanie Klein.
+Fantasy, pH, is one of the unconscious constructions, wishes or impulses that are presumed to underlie all cognitions and all emotions.

 And so this is not conscious daydreaming, it's like unconscious daydreaming.
 And again, this is a crucial part of ambition.

 You're beginning to see that ambition involves a panoply of mental health pathologies.
 It can never therefore be a healthy thing.
 Ambition is never a healthy thing.

-We in capitalist societies and especially in Western civilization, we elevated and deified and glorified ambition because it drives consumerism, it drives economic growth, it compels people and interpolates them to use to use Louis Althusser's phrase, it forces them, it coerces people to consume.
+We in capitalist societies and especially in Western civilization, we elevated and deified and glorified ambition because it drives consumerism, it drives economic growth, it compels people and interpolates them to use LouisAlthusser's phrase, it forces them, it coerces people to consume.
+And this consumption drives the growth engine of Western economies, or actually all economies nowadays.

 So there is a fetish of economic growth.
 And this fetish is linked to consumerism.
 There is no economic growth without consumerism.
 Consumerism is engendered by ambition.
 Ambition forces you to consume.